Interview With Jorge Rangel, Dubai's Go-To for Interior Fit-Outs and Inspiration

 "In any interior fit-out project, you should have a professional to do it.
 An interior designer will save time and money," he said.

-Doing so also helps minimise any mishaps that may arise from an error of judgement when designing.
+Doing so also helps minimise any mishaps that may arise from an error of judgment when designing.

 When asked on the best places to find interior design inspiration from, he said: "There are many sides of our daily life, within and out the industry that inspires us... but we actually tend to see more outside of the industry, looking towards the cinema, fashion and the fine arts which gives more space for experimentation."